McManis interception return TD leads Argos past Elks 35-12

 Bede put Toronto ahead 21-11 with a 42-yard field goal at 4:30 of the third.

 Ford pulled Edmonton to within 18-11 with a 16-yard touchdown pass to Cobb at 14:51 of the second.
-Ford scrambled out of the pocket to escape the rush and was forced to the sideline but still had the presence of mind to find an open Cobb, capping an eight-play, 83-yard march.
+Ford scrambled to escape the rush and was forced to the sideline where he made two defenders miss while having the presence of mind to find an open Cobb to cap an eight-play, 83-yard march.

+"The play he made on the sideline on that touchdown was right in front of me and that was an amazing play," Dinwiddie said.
+"We should've tackled him, I mean that's how we feel.

+"Yeah, we should've made that play but he made a great play."

-Ford was sacked twice in the first half and ran three times or 17 yards.
+Ford was sacked twice in the first half and ran three times for 17 yards.
 But the '21 Hec Crighton Trophy winner was 15-of-17 passing for 180 yards and the TD.

 Kelly was solid, completing nine-of-12 passes for 101 yards but the Elks outgained the Argos in the opening half (181 yards to 134) and registered more first downs (10 to nine).